kuflex/KuStudio/KuStudio/bin/demo-project/README.txt

-DemoProject.kus 	KuStudio project, open it with KuStudio, and then run KuStudio-DemoVisuals usum1c.wav 			sound track by Leksha
+DemoProject.kus 	KuStudio project, open it with KuStudio, and then run DemoVisuals usum1c.wav 			sound track by Leksha